 No. As long as your injury is job-related, it's covered.
 For example, you will be covered if you are injured while traveling on business, doing a work-related errand, or even attending a required business-related social function.
-For more information on what counts as a job-related injury (and what doesn't), see Nolo's article Workers' Compensation: Is Your Injury or Illness Work-Related?
+Learn more about what does and doesn't count as a work-related injury or illness.

 No. First of all, not all employers are required to have workers' compensation coverage.
 State laws vary, but an employer's responsibility to provide coverage usually depends on how many employees it has, what type of business it is, and what type of work the employees are doing.
 Second, every state excludes certain types of workers.
 Although these exclusions vary, they often include farm workers, domestic employees, and seasonal or casual workers.
-For more information, see Nolo's article Are You Eligible for Workers' Compensation Benefits?
+Learn more about eligibility requirements for workers' comp benefits.

-In some states, you have a right to see your own doctor if you make this request in writing before the injury occurs.
-More typically, however, injured workers are referred to a doctor recruited and paid for by their employers.
+States have different rules about who gets to choose the treating doctor in workers' comp cases.
+In some states, you have a right to see your own doctor.
+Other states require that you request this in writing before the injury occurs.
+More typically, however, an injured worker must—at least initially—go to a doctor or medical provider network that the employer designates.